Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

+Now we will present the proof, with details deferred to \cref{sec:appendix-filtered-PCA}.
 Imagine an adversary trying to perturb the top eigenvector of $M$.
-They can only do this in two ways: \begin{enumerate} \item Generating noise in the (otherwise flat) region where $\lrangle{x,v}+b < 0$, increasing $M$'s magnitude in some direction $u\perp v$; \item Suppressing some of the $y$-value from the optimal ReLU to below $\tau$, so the magnitude along $v$ decreases. \end{enumerate}
+They can only do this in two ways: \begin{enumerate} \item Generating noise in the (otherwise flat) region of the ReLU where $\lrangle{x,v}+b < 0$, increasing $M$'s magnitude in some direction $u\perp v$; \item Suppressing some of the $y$-value when $x$ has a high $v$-component, so the magnitude of $M$ along $v$ decreases. \end{enumerate}